dougbtv/astricon2015/app/presentation.md

 ]
 .right-column[

-- Use a discovery service, `discovery.etcd.io`
+- Your discovery service uses a discovery service, `discovery.etcd.io`
   - Generate a key, every box uses the same key
   - The key is set in the `cloud-config`
   - ...You can use a private discovery service, too.